PotatoShapedWhale/docs/docs/leo/information/fto.md

 - Failing this process requires the recruit to review the documentation and restart the training.
 - Multiple failures necessitate resubmission of the initial application.

-Based on this evaluation three things can happen.
+Based on this evaluation three things can happen:
 1. The recruit will be prompted to a standard LEO and be permitted to patrol on their own.
-- This is reserve for nearly perfect passes on this training.
+- This is reserved for nearly perfect passes on this training.
 2. The recruit will have passed the training with some mistakes.
 - The recruit will be required to patrol with a full LEO until promoted by a supervisor.
 3. The recruit failed the training.
-- If a recruit has failed this training phase they will be notified and roles/access will be revoked.
+- If a recruit has failed this training phase they will be notified and their roles/access will be revoked.
 The recruit must wait 2 weeks to re-apply and will be asked to study the documentation before re-applying.

 ---